mattatcha/scaneo/README.md

 	Author      string
 	Image       []byte
 }
 ```

-If you run `scaneo tables.go`, then a new file called `scans.go` will be
+Run `scaneo tables.go` and this will generate a new file called `scans.go`.
-generated. `scans.go` will look like this.
+`scans.go` will look like this.

 ```
 package models